Weight Loss (cont.)

 - The desire to lose weight must come from the individual.
 If you're truly ambivalent about making changes in your lifestyle or are doing this to please someone else, you're likely to fail.
 When making changes, decide what's right for your lifestyle.
 Your best friend's diet and exercise plan may be completely wrong for your habits and interests.
 The key is to find a system that works for you.

 - Don't blame yourself if you aren't perfect.
 If you once fail at your attempt to curtail your overeating, it doesn't mean you are a failure at weight control and that you should just give up.
-Accept that you made a poor choice, but don't let that poor choice influence the rest of your plan.
+Accept that you made a poor choice, but don't let that poor choice influence the rest of your meal plan.
 The same holds true with exercise.
 Skipping a few workouts doesn't mean you can't get back on track.
 Weight control does not involve making perfect choices all the time; rather it's about attempting to make good choices more often than poor ones.

 - Avoid surroundings where you know you're tempted to make poor food choices.
 Everyone has a time when we're most likely to overeat, whether it's the morning coffee break or after-work gathering with friends.
 Try to plan other activities or distractions for those times, or plan in advance how you're going to handle them and stick to it.